oracle-livelabs/database/23aifree/json-duality-migrator/json-duality-migrator.md

 ## Introduction

-The JSON-To-Duality Migrator can migrate one or more existing sets of JSON documents to JSON-relational duality views.
+The **JSON-To-Duality Migrator** is a new tool in Oracle Database 23ai that can migrate one or more existing sets of JSON documents to JSON-relational duality views.
+The migrator can be used for database migration from any document database using JSON documents or build a new application using JSON documents as the migrator will automatically create the necessary duality views.
+The JSON-To-Duality Migrator is PL/SQL based.
 Its PL/SQL subprograms generate the views based on implicit document-content relations (shared content).
 By default, document parts that can be shared are shared, and the views are defined for maximum updatability.
 In this lab, we will migrate a JSON collection called CONF_SCHEDULE into Oracle Database 23ai and will test the end-result from both SQL Developer and MongoDB Compass.
+The new migrator which has two components:
+- **Converter**: Create the database objects needed to support the original JSON documents: duality views and their underlying tables and indexes.
+- **Importer**: Import Oracle Database JSON-type document sets that correspond to the original external documents into the duality views created by the converter.

+The **converter** is composed of these PL/SQL functions in package **DBMS\_JSON\_DUALITY**:
+- **infer\_schema** infers the JSON schema that represents all of the input document sets.
+- **generate\_schema** produces the code to create the required database objects for each duality view.
+- **infer\_and\_generate\_schema** performs both operations.

 Estimated Time: 10 minutes